-The administrator needs to determine the site-wide policy for licensing (per-user or per-device) and decide which of the available levels of encryption to use.
-Once these decisions are taken, the Windows Terminal Server can be configured accordingly.
+The administrator needs decide which of the available levels of encryption to use, after which the Windows Terminal Server can be configured accordingly.
+(See "Encryption" on page 3.)

-Compression is disabled by default.
-It can be enabled on a per-connection basis with CLI options.
+Compression is enabled by default.
+It can be disabled on a per-connection basis with a CLI option.
+For example, to disable compression: